-Such data is automatically gathered, modeled and enriched and are published in the RDF semantic web language.
-The result is available on the website, in different RDF syntaxes: RDF-XML, RDF-N3, and RDF-NT.
+Such data is automatically gathered, modeled, enriched and published in the RDF semantic web language.
+The result is available on the website, in different RDF syntaxes: RDF-XML, RDF-N3, RDF-NT, JSON.

-CubicWeb It is a open source platform for semantic web applications under LGPL licence.
+CubicWeb It is an open source platform for semantic web applications under LGPL licence.

 A dump of all data in data.bnf.fr is also available on our FTP server: hôte : echanges.bnf.fr, port : 21

 See the Open License, to reuse the data.